askossivi/devops-code-challenge/README.md

 # Dockerize both fronend and backend

 # Dockerize Backend
-To dockerize the backend, I created a Dockerfile with its different layers including nodejs base image in the the backend folder
+To dockerize the backend, create a Dockerfile with all the required layers starting starting nodejs base image.

     cd backend